BartlomiejKulecki/bebop2_multi_uav/README.md

 # Bebop 2 multi UAV

 This repository contains software for position control of **Parrot Bebop 2 drone**.
-The system enables to control real drone or simulated in **Parrot Sphinx** with the use of **bebop_autonomy** driver.
+The system enables to control the real drone or simulated in **Parrot Sphinx** with the use of **bebop_autonomy** driver.
 Also, the following software enables to run 2 or 3 drones and control them as a formation, where one of them is a leader and the rest are followers.
 The solution is based on **Robot Operating System**.

 ## Results in simulation and real tests
-Position of each drone is controlled by a PID controller, which was tuned manually first and then fine-tuned with the iterative autotuning method based on golden-section search.
-Images below show the formation of 3 drones in Gazebo simulator.
-The UAV formation follow the trajectory around the observed object (in this example - chair).
+The position of each drone is controlled by a PID controller, which was tuned manually first and then fine-tuned with the iterative autotuning method based on golden-section search.
+Images below show the formation of 3 drones in the Gazebo simulator.
+The UAV formation follows the trajectory around the observed object (in this example - the chair).
 Each drone is focused on the object during the whole flight.

 <p float="left">
 <img src=".\images\gazebo1.png" alt="Sim1" height="240" />
 <img src=".\images\gazebo2.png" alt="Sim2" height="240" />
 </p>

-There is also a simple collision avoidance system which prevents drones from colliding.
+There is also a simple collision avoidance system that prevents drones from colliding.
 It is based on setting safety zones around each UAV.

 We also tested the system in real conditions.
 For this purpose we used a motion capture system (Optitrack) to obtain actual position of each drone.
 Example of one drone and two drones flights: